Michigan auto insurance reform

 Significant Provisions of the Michigan auto reform bill

 - Introduces provisions for personal injury protection option:

-- Creates a fraud bureau that’s part of the DIFS
+- Creates a new Michigan fraud authority that’s part of the DIFS

 - Medical services will have a fee schedule based on 190% – 250% of what Medicare pays.

 - Creates Transparency of the Michigan Catastrophic Claims Association.

 - Places limits on the use of sex, marital status, ZIP codes, credit scores, homeownership, education level, and occupation as factors in setting rates.

 - The bill also creates mandatory rate relief with consumers.